 unethical, which means that someone else gets hurt or pays the price.
 To

-counteract this uncaring, unloving behavior, human societies have
+counteract this uncaring, dishonorable and destructive behavior, human societies have

 universally constructed systems of law backed up by punishment of one kind

 or another.
 The punishment does NOT happen automatically but is willfully

 imposed, and is generally intended to fit the scope of the violation or crime.

 In our world, this system "works" far from perfectly, and is easily